 |Recruits » Athletic Directory|

-John Michael Hayden enters his first season with the Lipscomb men's soccer program.
+John Michael Hayden enters his second season with the Lipscomb men's soccer program.
 Charles Morrow, head coach, thinks Hayden might just be the diamond in the rough he was looking for.

 "We had a tremendous pool of candidates and John Michael certainly stood out from the group," Morrow said.

 "John Michael has been a great asset to our program at Louisville and we are grateful for him investing in our program," Louisville head coach Ken Lolla said.
-"He will be a tremendous addition to Lipscomb."
+"He is a tremendous addition to Lipscomb."

 For two and a half years, Hayden served as the Director of Coaching with the Kentucky Fire Juniors USYSA club.